Zimmi48/notes/Coq/refactoring.md

 If not already the case, such beginning must be refactored to use `enough` so as to make obvious what will be the real goal to prove.

 Using `enough` might also be useful for clarification when the lemma statement contains a definition that is silently unfolded.

+## Simple automation

+Use of simple automation such as `auto with arith` might be helpful to clarify which steps are easy and which are more important.
+It also makes the proof shorter without removing any of the real content.

+Some different considerations may apply when the proof is designed to be shown to students.